-The disposition of a U.S. real property interest by a foreign person (the transferor) is subject to income tax withholding under section 1445.
+The disposition of a U.S. real property interest by a foreign person (the transferor) is subject to income tax withholding under section 1445 of the Internal Revenue Code.
 If you are the transferee, you must find out if the transferor is a foreign person.
 If the transferor is a foreign person and you fail to withhold, you may be held liable for the tax.